relust/HA-Visual-Voice-Assistant/README.md

 - ESPHome 2023.11.6 or newer

 ## Instructions
 - Install Fully kiosk browser on android tablet and Fully Kiosk Browser integration on Home Assistant.
+The fully kiosk media player of android tablet will be used to stream aduio tts responses.
 - Install Browser Mod integration with HACS.
+The browser mod media player of android tablet will be used to stream video files awake.mp4 - whtn wake word is detected, and no_sound_speech.mp4 - when audio tts is streamed.
-- Mount the esp32 satellite as in the diagram or, if you have already done, modify the microphone L/R pin to be connected to a digital pin which is then added in code to mute_pin.
+- Mount the esp32 satellite as in the diagram or, if you have already done one, modify the microphone L/R pin to be connected to a digital pin which is then added in code to mute_pin.
 ![DIAGRAMA ESP32 + MIC + LED+MUTE PIN](https://github.com/relust/HA-Visual-Voice-Assistant/assets/71765276/ef8ceb16-26eb-4534-bd59-bb8b53847da5)

-- In the EspHome addon interface to the satellite you are making, copy the code from the Visual EspVoice file and and modify the code with your data.
+- In the EspHome addon interface to the satellite you are making, copy the code from the ”Visual EspVoice” file and and modify the code with your data.

 - If you already have your Esp32 satellite setup, make the following changes:
 - Add the following lines of code to the substitutions: